kinnunenaleksi/hockey_xG/NHL_xG.md

 ## Overview and Scope

-The aim of this project is to build different naive Expected Goals models using LPM, Logit, Probit and possibly xGBoost models.
+The aim of this project is to build different naive Expected Goals models using LPM, logit and possibly other regression models.
 The data is obtained from [Kaggle](https://www.kaggle.com/datasets/martinellis/nhl-game-data).

 Valuable sources have been: